Bernice Blackstock: Reception

 For her portrayal of Bernice, Giles was nominated for Most Popular Newcomer at the 1999 National Television Awards.
 In 2000, she earned a nomination for Best Actress.
 At the TV Quick Awards, Giles won Best Soap Actress.
 She then garnered nominations for Best Actress, Sexiest Female and Best On-Screen Partnership with Middleton at the 2002 British Soap Awards.

 During a feature on the "wild women" of Emmerdale, a writer for the Daily Mirror said "Bernice personifies everything prim and proper compared to the soap's wild women.
 She is so virtuous that she has failed to hear the rustle of bushes and bedsheets as her heartthrob boyfriend Gavin swept into the village and the local lasses off their feet..."
 In December 2012, Kate White of Inside Soap said she was "thrilled" that Giles had returned to the show, naming Bernice "funny", "ditzy", "well-connected", "selfish", "thoughtless", "hilariously unreliable", "brutal" and "passionate".
 In 2021, viewers ridiculed Giles and her character due to her wearing a wig onscreen.
 They felt the wig looked cheap and therefore she "found herself the centre of memes and jokes on the internet and throughout the Emmerdale fandom".
 The comments led to Giles stopping wearing the wig.
+That same year, Giles was longlisted for "Funniest Performance" for the Inside Soap Awards for her role as Bernice.